 Dean established and co-led the Eureka Award-winning ‘Enrich’ project that explored grazing systems suited to Australia’s conditions, by using native perennial shrubs in a diverse feed base.
 He also co-developed Rangelands Self Herding, which is a suite of methods based on nutrition and behaviour to influence livestock grazing patterns.

 Dean is motivated by the ingenuity and innovation of producers and is interested in developing and supporting new options for livestock management to sustain livelihoods and landscapes in variable environments.
-These interests continue with his role in Select Carbon where he takes a lead role in designing and supporting systems that integrate grazing management and carbon farming for the benefit of landholders and the natural resource base of our rangelands.
+These interests continue with his role in Select Carbon where he takes a lead role in designing and supporting systems that integrate grazing management and carbon farming for the benefit of landholders and the natural resource base of our rangelands and farm lands.

 In 2010, Charles founded Select Carbon, which has since gone on to successfully develop a number of carbon projects under the CFI and ERF.
 Charles is a trained forester with a strong knowledge of carbon farming and carbon markets.
 In his role, he currently oversees a team of technical specialists working on the implementation of land based carbon projects under the ERF.
 Charles has also been responsible for the development of Select Carbon’s Biochar business which focuses on converting woody waste to Biochar for use in local agricultural soils.